TanujUpadhyay/ChaatApp/README.md

 # chatApp
-This is a group chating app
+>>> This is a group chating app.
-which is bulid using expo in react native u use this app to chat with your frinds and do lots of fun in it
+>>> which is bulid using expo in react native.
+>>> u use this app to chat with your frinds and do lots of fun in it.
+# developed by Tanuj upadhyay